HOMEMADE SWEET POTATO AND COCONUT CUMIN SOUP

 - Cook The Base: In a small saucepan, combine the sweet potato, chopped onion and your choice of water or vegetable broth.
 Bring to a gentle boil over medium heat.

-- Simmer With Spice: Reduce heat and simmer for 15 to 20 minutes until the sweet potato is fully tender.
+- Simmer With Spice: Reduce the heat and simmer for 15 to 20 minutes until the sweet potato is fully tender.
 Stir in the pinch of cumin during the last few minutes to infuse flavour.

 - Blend The Soup: Remove the pot from the heat and let it cool slightly.
 Blend the soup using an immersion blender or standard blender until silky smooth.